Shechem: Hebrew Bible (Old Testament)

+Generations later, when the brutal Greek king Antiochus IV heavily persecuted traditional Jews in Jerusalem, the Samaritans were left completely unharmed.
+Because Samaria remained a safe haven, any Jews from Jerusalem who chose to abandon their ancestral laws (documented as "antinomianism" in the Books of Maccabees), fled north as political renegades and religious apostates.
+The Samaritans welcomed these Jewish refugees with open arms, a policy that Josephus notes in Antiquities XI, viii.
+However, this long-standing rivalry came to a violent end around 128 BC, when the Jewish Hasmonean ruler John Hyrcanus conquered the region and completely destroyed the Samaritan temple, as recorded in Antiquities XIII, ix.
+In 107 BC, Hyrcanus returned and destroyed the city of Shechem, turning the once-important capital into ruins from which it never recovered.

 The Book of Judith, which is considered scripture to the Roman Catholic, Eastern Orthodox and other Christian churches is set in a city called "Bethulia".
 Because there is no Bethulia, it is widely assumed that this is a pseudonym for another city.
 The most common theory is that the city of Bethulia is really Shechem, based on the geography described in the book.
 The Jewish Encyclopedia went as far as to state that Shechem is the only city to meet all the requirements for Bethulia's location, and stated: "The identity of Bethulia with Shechem is thus beyond all question".